JohannesHa98/webshop/README.md

 ## Project Overview

-This webshop app built with Next.js, features dynamic product search, responsive design and a sleek interface using Bootstrap.
+This webshop app built with Next.js, features dynamic product search, responsive design, and a sleek interface using Bootstrap.

 ## Features